The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-0-command-line-interfaces-git-and-github/1-clis.md

 We're using Linux commands so whenever you are researching a topic, add "Linux" to the end of your search so that you get appropriate results!
 For example, for the first challenge you may search **"how to unzip .tar.gz file linux"**.

+Challenges 1-19 are the basics of what you'll want to know for this course.

+Challenges 20-50 are more advanced.

 </details>